HistoryIvo Welch, April 2012

 Our Current UCLA Program: The Riordan Shadow Program

 Here at UCLA, we just started our "Day at UCLA" program, now called the Riordan Shadow program.
-It is now run by run by Roxanne Mendez and Zyshia Williams.
+It is now run by run by Roxanne Mendez (then also Zyshia Williams).
 Meyer Luskin provides some financial support.
 (Meyer is a great Mensch, just as to Bill Ouchi.)

 Our first adopted high school is Luskin Academic (formerly Crenshaw High) where Rosalio Medrano is the (great) principal.
 He cares.
 The school started low but is improving.
 I have great hopes for our program there.
 Our first trial run was on April 20, 2012.
 Our second run is scheduled for October 9.
 Subsequent programs will be on Jan 22, 2013 and April 16, 2013.